When does the water pump need to be replaced?

 For the same reason, if a water pump is driven by a timing chain

 , a mechanic may recommend replacing it as a precaution if some work is done with the timing chain in the same area.

 Again, it's not necessary, but it will be a lot more expensive doing it later, since many parts will have to come off to get to the water pump.

 A failing water pump often shows a coolant leak.
 A water pump has a weep hole in the lower portion.
-A small amount of dry coolant residue at the weep hole is normal, but leaking coolant from the weep hole is a sign that the pump is on its way.
+A small amount of dry coolant residue around the weep hole is normal, but leaking coolant from the weep hole is a sign that the pump is on its way.
 Car makers provide guidelines for the mechanics on when a water pump is considered bad and need replacing.
 Sometimes coolant leaks from the pump seal, or O-ring.
-A coolant leak from the pump usually shows as a pinkish or greenish residue, depending on the color of coolant.
+A coolant leak from the pump usually shows as a pinkish or greenish residue, depending on the color of the coolant.
 Often, coolant is splashed by a drive belt, and it looks like a whitish residue around the drive belt and surrounding area.

-In some cars, a failing water pump can cause an intermittent grinding or rumbling noise.
+In some cars, a failing water pump can cause intermittent grinding or rumbling noise.
 In this case, a mechanic will have to diagnose the source of the noise, before condemning the water pump.
 For example, a mechanic may find that the water pump shaft feels loose.

 In some cars, the impeller inside the water pump is made out of plastic and can crack and come loose on the shaft.

 A water pump in this Ford engine is installed outside and is easy to replace.

 Corrosion can damage a metal impeller too.
 In either case, the flow of coolant will be reduced and the engine will start overheating.